FredericGariepy/LighthouseLabs/PKM/W5/Projects/Risk Management/Project/Report.md

 | CIO  | Amanda Wilson     | Primary risk owner for overall management of IT. | Leads and oversees the IT department |
 | Manager of Systems | William Freund | Secondary risk owner for management of systems.| Operation and maintenance of IT infrastructure. |

-__Existing Vulnerability__: Dependence on a single FSI component, narrows the organization-wide file system to a single point of failure (MITRE, n.d.).
+__Existing Vulnerability__: Dependence on a single FSI component, narrows the organization-wide file system to a single point of failure.

 __Threat__: \
 Potential operational halt if the single point fails through human error, configurations, or attack.
+(MITRE. n.d.)
 This SPOF Makes the component a high value asset for attackers.
-SPOF has a negative _tactical_ effect_ as it halts operations that use the FSI server.
+SPOF has a negative _tactical_ effect as it halts operations that use the FSI server.
 The threat has strong negative _strategic_ effects if the FSI server, if contains sensitive information.
 This would to a likely loss of compliance, reputation, and operations.